ecomplus/app-paypal/README.md

 - All requisitions sent by E-Com Plus API has a X-Store-Id in it's headers.
 -  Endpoints that start with `/ecom/` can access X-Store-id value through `req.storeId` express variable.
--  Use  [ecomplus-app-sdk](https://github.com/ecomclub/ecomplus-app-sdk) lib to make operations, [E-Com Plus Store API](https://developers.e-com.plus/docs/api/#/store/) fetch app credentials through informed storeId informado.
+-  Use  [ecomplus-app-sdk](https://github.com/ecomclub/ecomplus-app-sdk) lib to make operations, [E-Com Plus Store API](https://developers.e-com.plus/docs/api/#/store/) fetch app credentials through informed storeId.
 -  In boilerplate's `lib/store-api/` folder is a `get-config.js` file, that returns app's `hidden_data` and `data` setted configuration.
-- Requisitions on [E-Com Plus Store API](https://developers.e-com.plus/docs/api/#/store/) follow a pattern, if the app dont use ecomplus-app-sdk, [read](https://developers.e-com.plus/docs/reference/store/#authentication-headers) witch parameters arre needed to make operations.
+- Requisitions on [E-Com Plus Store API](https://developers.e-com.plus/docs/api/#/store/) follow a pattern, if the app dont use ecomplus-app-sdk, [read](https://developers.e-com.plus/docs/reference/store/#authentication-headers) which parameters are needed to make operations.

 ### Daemon Proccess

-The app will be replicated in other servers, so backgroud processes should be called in `bin/local.js` to avoid records duplication or duvple executation of a service.
+The app will be replicated in other servers, so backgroud processes should be called in `bin/local.js` to avoid records duplication or double executation of a service.

 ### Logs

-Use console-files lib, witch is installed together with boilerplate to save app's error logs
+Use console-files lib, which is installed together with boilerplate to save app's error logs

 ### Patterns

 - Set to methods variables and endpoints, names that make sense.
 - Use status code correctly in all responses.
 - Always answer, even if with a error message.
-- Use console-files lib to sabe error logs that may be usefull.
+- Use console-files lib to save error logs that may be usefull.
 - Respect [schemas](https://github.com/ecomclub/modules-api/tree/master/docs)! formats, or your answer will be invalid for the module.

 #### References